thirdorange/Karafin_CSCI2270_FinalProject/README.md

-# Data Structures Final Project
+# CSCI 2270 Final Project
+# VirtualLibrary

 ## Project Summary

-This project, when implemented, will be a command line C++ application that builds the user a virtual library from his or her collection of books.
-Books may be input either using the ISBN, which will query Google Books using its API and interpret the JSON-formatted output, or manually.
-Book information will be stored using a red-black tree.
-The user will have the ability to retrieve and store library information from a local file formatted using JSON.
+VirtualLibrary is a simple command line C++ application that builds the user a virtual library from his or her collection of books.
+Books may be input either using the ISBN, which will query Google Books using curl and interpret the JSON-formatted output, or manually.
+Information about the books (title, author, genre, ISBN-10, and ISBN-13) are stored using a red-black tree.
+The user has the ability to retrieve and store library information from a local file formatted using JSON.

-Future development opportunities include the ability to edit book information and delete books, query multiple books from a CSV file, and store personal ratings and reviews for a book.

 ## How to Run

+This program has only been tested at this time using Ubuntu 14.04 LTS, and the use of this operating system is recommended.
+Before proceeding, ensure that packages g++, libjson0, libjson0-dev, and libcurl4-gnutls-dev are installed.

+To run this program, download the files LibraryMain.cpp, BookLibrary.cpp, and BookLibrary.h to a single directory.
+Navigate to the directory and execute the command:

+g++ LibraryMain.cpp BookLibrary.cpp -std=c++11 -o VirtualLibrary -l json -l curl

-The program may be launched from the Linux command line by navigating to the directory and typing "./Library" to execute the file.
+Once compiled, the program may be launched from the command line by navigating to the directory and entering "./VirtualLibrary" to execute the file.
 The user is presented with a startup menu:

 =====VIRTUAL LIBRARY=====
 1. Create a new library
-2. Open an existing library
+2. Open a library file
+3. Rename a library file
+4. Delete a library file
-3. Exit
+5. Exit

-After one of the first two options is selected, the user is prompted for a filename and the library is either created or opened.
-The main menu is then presented:
+After a library is successfully created or opened from file, the main menu is then presented:

 ========MAIN MENU========

-1. Add a book from ISBN
+1. Enter a book from ISBN
-2. Add a book manually
+2. Enter a book manually
-3. Print information for a single book
+3. Search for a book
-4. Print information for the entire library
+4. Print all titles in library
+5. Count books in the library
-4. Save library to file
+6. Save library to file
-5. Exit
+7. Exit

 Further documentation, including expected inputs and outputs and their data types for each menu option, may be accessed in the repository file "METHOD_DOCUMENTATION.md".

 ## Dependencies

-To be determined.
+This program requires json-c (https://github.com/json-c/json-c) and libcurl (http://curl.haxx.se/libcurl/).

+To install libcurl and json-c on Ubuntu, execute the following at the command line:

+sudo apt-get install libcurl4-gnutls-dev libjson0 libjson0-dev

 ## System Requirements

-This program will initially be tested using Ubuntu 14.04 LTS.
+This program has only been tested at this time using Ubuntu 14.04 LTS.

 ## Group Members